snowplow-incubator/consent-tracking-accelerator/content/visualisation/_index.md

 {{</mermaid >}}

-Use Streamlit to visualise your Snowplow data to view the current state of your user consent data
+Use Streamlit to Visualize your Snowplow data to view the current state of your user consent data